citomni/docs/how-to/services-authoring-registration-usage.md

 **Q: When should I use `/config/services.php` vs a provider map?**
 A: Use a provider map when the Service belongs to a **reusable package**.
 Use `/config/services.php` when the Service is **app-local** or you want to **override** an existing ID in this specific app.

+When authoring a reusable package, prefer `src/Boot/Registry.php` with `Registry::MAP_HTTP`, `Registry::CFG_HTTP`, etc. This avoids ambiguity about whether the file contains boot logic.
+It is a registry, not a runtime service.

 **Q: Can I pass secrets via service options?**
 A: Prefer **config + secrets files** (e.g., `/var/secrets/*.php` referenced in config).
 Options are fine for **non-sensitive wiring** only.

 **Q: How do Services relate to routes?**
-A: Routes are compiled by a dedicated builder into their own cache (per mode) and consumed by the Router.
+A: Routes are built per mode and cached into `var/cache/routes.{http|cli}.php`.
+The route table is merged in this order (Last wins per key, deep for assoc arrays):

+1. Vendor baseline routes: `\CitOmni\Http\Boot\Routes::MAP_HTTP` or `\CitOmni\Cli\Boot\Routes::MAP_CLI` (If defined and non-empty).
+2. Provider routes from `/config/providers.php`: `FQCN::ROUTES_HTTP` / `FQCN::ROUTES_CLI` (If defined and non-empty).
+3. App base routes: `/config/citomni_{http|cli}_routes.php` (If present and non-empty).
+4. App env routes: `/config/citomni_{http|cli}_routes.{ENV}.php` (Optional).

+Route definitions may be declared by the app and by provider packages (For example via `Registry::ROUTES_HTTP`), but routes are still not part of `cfg`.
 Services should not read routes from config; they typically don't need route data at all.
 If you truly must inspect routing, do it via a narrow, explicit API you own-never by poking into internal route maps.

 ---